lambda-mechanic/CEL-CLI-Chemical-Element-Lookup/READ_ME.md

-PROJECT: Chemistry Element Reference (CER)
+PROJECT: Chemistry Element Lookup (CEL)
 DESCRIPTION: Allows users to reference the chemical elements and their properties from a linux terminal

 # Installation Instructions